CHATTG1/PredictiveModeling/pm_service_ui_spark_batch.md

 5. Click **Save**.

-The prediction result is saved to a .csv file in IBM Object Storage.
+The prediction result is saved to a .csv file in {{site.data.keyword.Bluemix}} Object Storage.
 Following is a sample row.

 Input file preview: